In this article we will examine the difficulties and frustrations athletes suffer with acute and chronic hamstring problems.

-Prolotherapy injections are definitely the fastest route to recovery from high hamstring tendinopathy.
+Prolotherapy injections can offer the fastest route to recovery from high hamstring tendinopathy.
 The only possible danger from prolo for this disorder is the proximity of the hamstring tendons to the sciatic nerve, but proper experience and technique will always avert any problems in this regard.
 Should the nerve ever be touched by the slowly advancing prolo needle (a precautionary measure on the prolotherapist’s part), there will be a quick electrical sensation down the leg.
 As the needle is withdrawn or redirected, any discomfort will be mild and temporary.

 Platelet Rich Plasma Therapy

-In a study to see which technology could better detect corticosteroid injections success, an MRI or ultrasound, the researchers found “Fifty percent of patients had symptomatic improvement lasting longer than 1 month after percutaneous corticosteroid injection, and 24% of patients had symptom relief for more than 6 months.”4 In other words, the typical conservative treatment of cortisone is not a guaranteed cure for this hamstring injury.
+These result could not be replicated long-term in cortisone groups.
+In a study from Stanford University “Fifty percent of patients had symptomatic improvement lasting longer than 1 month after percutaneous corticosteroid injection, and 24% of patients had symptom relief for more than 6 months.”8 Compare that to the PRP treated patients at Northwestern who had 80% relief.

 What these researchers found is what Prolotherapy doctors have long known: a better approach to hamstring injury is to strengthen the fibro-osseus junction of the ischial tuberosity with Prolotherapy.
 The ischial tuberosity bears body weight in the seated position and is a point of attachment for the hamstring muscles.
 In the above research, Platelet Rich Plasma injection was used at the “muscle origin” the fibro-osseus junction.

-1.Tseng CY, Lee JP, Tsai YS, Lee SD, Kao CL, Liu TC, Lai C, Harris MB, Kuo CH.
+2.Tseng CY, Lee JP, Tsai YS, Lee SD, Kao CL, Liu TC, Lai C, Harris MB, Kuo CH.
 Topical cooling (icing) delays recovery from eccentric exercise-induced muscle damage.
-J Strength Cond Res.2013;27(5):1354-61. doi: 10.1519/JSC.0b013e318267a22c.
+J Strength Cond Res.2013;27(5):1354-61.

-2. Malone T, Engelhardt D, Kirkpatrick J, Bassett F. Nerve injury in athletes caused by cryotherapy.
+3. Malone T, Engelhardt D, Kirkpatrick J, Bassett F. Nerve injury in athletes caused by cryotherapy.
 J Athl Train.
 1992; 27(3): 235–237.

-4. Zissen MH, Wallace G, Stevens KJ, Fredericson M, Beaulieu CF. High hamstring tendinopathy: MRI and ultrasound imaging and therapeutic efficacy of percutaneous corticosteroid injection.
+8 Zissen MH, Wallace G, Stevens KJ, Fredericson M, Beaulieu CF. High hamstring tendinopathy: MRI and ultrasound imaging and therapeutic efficacy of percutaneous corticosteroid injection.
 AJR Am J Roentgenol.
-2010 Oct;195(4):993-8. doi: 10.2214/AJR.09.3674.
+2010 Oct;195(4):993-8.
+[Pubmed]